wp-plugins/woocommerce-nigeria-states/readme.txt

 = Automatic Installation =
 * 	Login to your WordPress Admin area
 * 	Go to "Plugins > Add New" from the left hand menu
-* 	In the search box type "Voguepay Woocommerce Payment Gateway"
+* 	In the search box type "Woocommerce Nigeria State"
-*	From the search result you will see "Voguepay Woocommerce Payment Gateway" click on "Install Now" to install the plugin
+*	From the search result you will see "Woocommerce Nigeria States" click on "Install Now" to install the plugin
 *	A popup window will ask you to confirm your wish to install the Plugin.

 = Note: =